Hydroponics

 1. Pick what you want to grow

 Crop choice constrains everything else.
 Lettuce wants EC 1.0-1.4 and 22°C; tomatoes want EC 2.5-3.0 and 24°C. They don't share a reservoir well.
-The edible plant catalog has 71 crops with growing-system compatibility, EC ranges, light needs, and 14 species with notable cultivar guidance.
+The edible plant catalog has 231 crops with growing-system compatibility, EC ranges, light needs, and notable cultivar guidance for many species.
 Filter by your climate zone if you're growing outdoors or in a greenhouse.

 2. Pick a system that fits the crops